avahidi/arm-foss/README.rst

 ~~~~

 The CTRL is a dummy peripheral to simplify simulation.
-It provides the following register:
+It provides the following registers:

 * 0x000: r/o, reads 1 if this is a simulation
 * 0x004: w/o, (simulation only) write to stdout